 Matthew Noe, founding board member, board treasurer, website editor

 Matthew Noe (he/his) is Lead Collection & Knowledge Management Librarian at Countway Library, Harvard Medical School, and a part-time instructor at the University of Kentucky in the School of Information Science.
 Matthew came to graphic medicine during grad school and has never looked back, building multiple library collections, developing book club programs, and developing countless opportunities for professional development.
 He led and coauthored a scoping review on comics in health education and codeveloped the Essential Graphic Medicine annotated bibliography.
 Matthew reviews and writes lesson plans for comics at Diamond Bookshelf under the column Noe’s Comics Nook and provides reviews for nonfiction comics with Booklist.
 He is currently President-Elect of ALA GNCRT, a 2020 ALA Emerging Leader, and has too many other professional roles to list them all here.
 He also serves as a Director on the Worcester Public Library’s Board of Directors.
 You can often find him overcaffeinated, screaming about all manner of things on Twitter, or curled up with two dogs, a book, and not enough hands.
 Find Matthew on Twitter @NoetheMatt.

-Ian Williams, Founder of GraphicMedicine.org and founding board member
+Ian Williams, founder and editor of GraphicMedicine.org and founding board member